Understanding the Different Parts of Medicare

 Part D (Prescription drug coverage)

-Prescription drug coverage, also called Part D., Helps cover the cost of prescription drugs (including many recommended shots or vaccines).
+- It helps cover the cost of prescription drugs (including many recommended shots or vaccines).

 - Part D is optional and is usually included in any Medicare Advantage plan.